-- 1. Feedback given to students in response to assessed work - Generic written feedback on assessments; - Feedback discussed as part of a tutorial. - 2.
-Developmental feedback generated through teaching activities - Feedback on drafts/work plans; - Group critiques on work presented; - Dialogue between students and staff in tutorials; - There will also be an integrated PBS element to this module which will be assessed as a separate presentation.
+- 1. Feedback given to students in response to assessed work - · Individual written feedback on coursework. - 2.
+Developmental feedback generated through teaching activities - Group critiques on work presented; - Dialogue between students and staff in tutorials.

-11SAB549 Professional and Business Practice This module is principally taught by the School of the Arts
+11SAB550 Professional and Enterprise Practice This module is principally taught by the School of the Arts